icefallgames/SCICompanion/SCICompanion/Docs/source/lipsync.rst

 .. image:: /images/PhonemeEditor.png

+You can test it be having the mouth read the text at the bottom of the dialog, which contains all US English phonemes.

 Once you're done, click *Ok* to accept the changes.

 This information will be stored in a file in the *lipsync* folder of your game.
 It's only used by |scicomp|, not the actual game.